 The owner of the turbines, operating several platforms in the Gulf of Thailand, invited the main players in the filtration industry to come up with a solution for upgrading their high velocity filtration systems.

-The fleet of gas turbines for mechanical drive were all equipped with high velocity systems and suffered from short filter life, frequent downtime and corrosion issues.
+The fleet of gas turbines for mechanical drive, the majority Rolls Royce Avon, Solar Taurus and GE LM2500, were all equipped with high velocity systems and suffering from short filter life, frequent downtime and corrosion issues.
 After site inspection, Camfil proposed a complete retrofit of the housings and was awarded a filtration system retrofit for one of two neighbouring 16 MW gas turbines.

 A high velocity system is normally a static filtration system with droplet separators before and after the filters.
 High velocity systems have the advantage of reduced size, weight and initial cost.
 A disadvantage is that there are performance losses due to higher pressure loss through the inlet system.
 Also, filter efficiencies for small particles are significantly lower than those of a lower velocity system.

 The Gulf of Thailand offers a challenging environment with high levels of airborne salt and hot humid winds.
 In this case, the operator was facing filter replacement intervals every six months and filtration efficiency under 70% on 0.4μm particles (M6 per EN779:2012).

 |Site conditions||High levels of air-borne salts and hot humid winds|

 |Min. and Max. temp.||18 - 40 °C/ 68 - 90 °F|